Ph.D. in Entrepreneurship and Innovation

-This program is not accepting applications for new students for the 2019-2020 academic year.
+This program is not currently accepting applications for new students.

 The Regnier Institute for Entrepreneurship and Innovation at the University of Missouri-Kansas City delivers exceptional entrepreneurship education and research programs.
 Faculty members in Entrepreneurship and Innovation at IEI are productive scholars who regularly publish in top-tier academic journals in entrepreneurship and related fields.
 We are committed to building one of the best doctoral programs in the country and training the next generation of entrepreneurship professors.

 Students will complete two sequences of courses, one dealing with existing research in the areas of entrepreneurship and innovation and a second dealing with research methodologies.
 Through these courses, students will develop a solid grounding in the entrepreneurship and innovation literature.
 In addition, students will develop the research skills needed to (1) identify compelling research questions, (2) use theory to identify possible answers to those research question, (3) frame research projects to explore the validity of those answers, and (4) analyze the data generated by that research project using the statistical tools and techniques necessary for publication in leading management journals.
 All students in the program will take 6 hours of courses per semester for the first two years and 3 to 6 hours of courses per semester afterwards while working as research assistants for designated faculty and conducting dissertation research.